hustariz/hustariz/README.md

 <h1 align="center">Hi 👋, I'm hustariz</h1>
 <h3 align="center">A passionate Full Stack developper from France</h3>

-- 🔭 I’m currently working on RascarinoBingo (Trading App): In developpement
+- 🔭 I’m currently working on RascarinoBingo a web application designed to help you manage your emotion during trading session and help you with risk management by providing a playful frame!

 - 🌱 I’m currently learning **https://fullstackopen.com/en/**